A topic from the subject of Spectroscopy in Chemistry.

 This experiment demonstrates how spectroscopy can be used to monitor the progress of a chemical reaction.
 By measuring the absorbance of the solution at a specific wavelength over time, we can determine the rate of the reaction and its dependence on the concentration of the reactants.

-By plotting the initial absorbance against the concentration of hydrogen peroxide, we can determine the value of the rate constant.
+By analyzing the absorbance data and determining the order with respect to each reactant, we can derive the rate law for the reaction and determine the rate constant.
 This experiment provides a valuable hands-on experience with spectroscopy and its applications in chemical kinetics.